normandoor/ncl-metro-departure-screen/README.md

+# Edits to make

+1. Create version of this using static data from published NCL metro timetables https://www.nexus.org.uk/metro/timetables-stations first using Fawdon as the starting station.
+Can use same Dotmatrix font as original project, but the layout and messages are different
+2. Investigate whether there is an API available from Nexus - otherwise find another way for getting real-time data
+3. Config for each station - focus on Fawdon, Central Station, Monument, St. James and Haymarket

 # UK train departure screen

 > Python script to display replica real-time UK railway station departure screens for SSD13xx devices